-Needless to say, people are busy, and nobody wants to spend hours going through their emails.
-Small blocks of segmented text tends to be more appealing than one long chunk.
+People are busy, and nobody wants to spend hours going through their emails.
+Small blocks of segmented text tend to be more appealing than one long chunk.
 Recipients are more likely to read the content of (and ultimately engage with) your email when they perceive it to be a convenient or ‘quick read’.

 6. Don’t overcrowd your reader’s screen